 - Look for the breaker marked “AC” and confirm it’s in the “on” location.
-If it’s overloaded, the lever will be in the in between or “off” spot.
+If it’s overloaded, the lever will be in the "off" position.

 - Steadily transfer the lever back to the “on” spot.
 If it immediately flips again, don’t reset it and call us at 204-728-0180.
 A breaker that keeps turning off could indicate your house has electrical trouble.

 Incorrect Thermostat Settings

 If your thermostat isn’t telling your equipment to run, it won’t turn on.